 In November 2015, the Company entered into a license agreement with The Board of Trustees of the Leland Stanford Junior University ("Stanford"), pursuant to which Stanford granted the Company an exclusive, worldwide, sublicensable license under certain patent rights to make, use, import and commercialize products for diagnostic, industrial and research and development purposes.
 The Company agreed to pay annual license maintenance fees ranging from \$20 to \$50 for the royalty-bearing license to certain patents.
-The Company also issued a total of 91,559 shares of Class B common stock pursuant to the agreement in 2015, which were recorded at fair value at the date of issuance.
+The Company also issued a total of 91,559 shares of Class B common stock pursuant to the agreement in 2015, which converted to Class A common stock on April 8, 2021.
+Such shares were recorded at fair value at the date of issuance.
 The Company is required to pay royalties on net sales of products that are covered by patent rights under the agreement at a rate of 2.25%, subject to reductions and offsets in certain circumstances.

 In September 2018, in connection with the acquisition of the QPS division of PKI, the Company entered into a License Agreement with PKI, pursuant to which PKI granted the Company an exclusive, nontransferable, sublicensable license under certain patent rights to make, use, import and commercialize QPS products and services.
 The Company is required to pay royalties on net sales of products and services that are covered by patent rights under the agreement at a rate ranging from 1.0% to 7.0%.
-The Company recorded approximately \$1,183 and \$1,590 of accrued royalties in connection with this agreement as of June 30, 2021 and December 31, 2020, respectively, payable in the first quarter of 2022 and 2021, respectively.
+The Company recorded approximately \$1,210 and \$1,590 of accrued royalties in connection with this agreement as of September 30, 2021 and December 31, 2020, respectively, payable in the first quarter of 2022 and 2021, respectively.